About Us

 Dr. Deirdre Duffy

-CPoCUS CORE/DIAG Master Instructor
+CPoCUS CORE Master Instructor

-RESUS/MSK Track Instructor
+CPoCUS MSK Track Instructor

 Email: deirdreduffy@hotmail.com